sophireaksoeng/sophireaksoeng/README.md

-# Hello, I'm sophireak👋
+# Hello, I'm sophireak🔴🛡️

 Welcome to my GitHub profile!
-I'm a passionate developer with a focus on building secure, efficient, and scalable applications.
-I love exploring new technologies and contributing to the open-source community.
+I'm a dedicated developer with a strong focus on crafting secure, efficient, and scalable software solutions.
+I enjoy diving into new technologies, solving complex problems, and contributing to the open-source community to help drive innovation and collaboration.

 ## 🚀 Technologies & Tools:
 - **Languages**: JavaScript (React.js, Node.js), Java, Python